mariuszkuswik/KCNA/README.md

 Turns out, in Kubernetes, a kind is the name of an object schema.
 Like the one you'd typically describe using a JSON schema vocabulary.
 In other words, a kind refers to a particular data structure, i.e. a certain composition of attributes and properties.

+## Security
+- The 4C's of Cloud Native security are Cloud, Clusters, Containers, and Code
+- Depth in Defense - a series of defensive mechanisms are layered in order to protect valuable data and information.
+The Cloud Layer is also known as the base layer.

+There are two parts to Cluster Layer security

+1. Components of the cluster
+Securing configurable cluster components
+- Controlling access to the Kubernetes API
+  - Use Transport Layer Security (TLS) for all API traffic
+  - API Authentication
+  - API Authorization
+- Controlling access to the Kubelet
+- Controlling the capabilities of a workload or user at runtime
+  - Limiting resource usage on a cluster
+  - Controlling what privileges containers run with
+  - Preventing containers from loading unwanted kernel modules
+  - Restricting network access
+  - Restricting cloud metadata API access
+  - Controlling which nodes pods may access
+- Protecting cluster components from compromise
+  - Restrict access to etcd
+  - Enable audit logging
+  - Restrict access to alpha or beta features
+  - Rotate infrastructure credentials frequently
+  - Review third party integrations before enabling them
+  - Encrypt secrets at rest
+  - Receiving alerts for security updates and reporting vulnerabilities

+2. Components in the cluster
+Securing the applications running within the cluster
+- RBAC Authorization (Access to the Kubernetes API)
+- Authentication
+- Application secrets management (and encrypting them in etcd at rest) Ensuring that pods meet defined Pod Security Standards
+- Quality of Service (and Cluster resource management)
+- Network Policies
+- TLS for Kubernetes Ingress
+Container Layer
+- Container Vulnerability Scanning and OS Dependency Security
+- Image Signing and Enforcement
+- Disallow privileged users
+- Use container runtime with stronger isolation
+Code Layer
+Application code is one of the primary attack surfaces over which you have the most control
+- Access over TLS only
+- Limiting port ranges of communication
+- 3rd Party Dependency Security
+- Static Code Analysis
+- Dynamic probing attacks
+Authentication, Authorization and Accounting (AAA) framework for Identity management systems.
+Authentication — to identify
+- Static passwords
+- One-time password (OTP) — MFA/UFA
+- Digital certificates (x.509)
+Authorization — to get permission
+- Role Based Access Controls (RBAC)
+Accounting (auditing) —to log and audit trail
+- Audit Policies
+- Audit Backends (where the logs will be stored)

+A Secret is similar to a ConfigMap with the exception that they can be encrypted By default, Secrets are unencrypted in etcd store.

+How to keep Secrets safe:
+- Enable Encryption at Rest for Secrets
+- Enable or configure RBAC rules that restrict reading data in Secrets
+- Use mechanisms such as RBAC to limit which principals are allowed to create new Secrets or replace existing ones

+Kubernetes provides a certificates.k8s.io API, which lets you provision TLS certificates signed by a Certificate Authority (CA) that you control.
+These CA and certificates can be used by your workloads to establish trust.

+What is a x.509 certificate?
+A standard defined by the International Telecommunication Union (ITU) for public key certifications.
+X.509 certificates are used in many Internet protocol:
+- SSL/TLS and HTTPS
+- Signed and encrypted email
+- Code Signing and Document Signing
+A certificate contains
+- An identity — hostname, organization or individual
+- A public key — RSA, DSA, ECDA etc…

 ## Serwisy
 ### CoreDNS
 - [Coredns website](https://coredns.io/)
 - [Understanding CoreDNS YouTube](https://www.youtube.com/watch?v=qRiLmLACYSY)
 CoreDNS has been the default name Domain Name System (DNS) since K8s 1.3

+CoreDNS is the default DNS server for Kuberentes and ensures pods and services haves Fully Qualified Domain Name (FQDN).
+Without CoreDNS the cluster communication would cease to work.

 ### Kube-dns
 - [KubeDNS](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/)